Police association, which endorsed Stenger over Mantovani, endorses Mantovani over Page

 Though the police association praised Mantovani by saying he is “not a career politician,” this is the second time that he has filed for this political office.
 In the August 2018 primary, Mantovani ran head-to-head against the incumbent Stenger.
 Stenger won by just 1,100 votes in an election where nearly 200,000 Democrats voted for the office.

 In August 2018, Mantovani was even less of “a career politician” than he is now, given that he was seeking public office for the first time.
 Stenger, on the other hand, had been working in government for 13 years, first as a municipal prosecutor, then as councilman and county executive.
-Still, the police association endorsed Stenger over Mantovani.
+Still, the police association endorsed Stenger, the career politician, over Mantovani, a career financial consultant and attorney.
 Just seven months later, Stenger would resign in disgrace.

+Stenger and Mantovani have something in common other than the police association’s endorsement.
+Stenger’s 2018 campaign was managed by the Kelley Group, which included Patrick Lynn.
+Mantovani’s 2020 campaign is managed by Patrick Lynn, working under the shingle of some difficult-to-trace group called Mindspring Strategies, which cashed a $10,000 check from the Mantovani campaign in its April quarterly report.

 Though Page was first elected to the Creve Coeur City Council in 1999 and also served in the Missouri House of Representatives from 2003-2008 before being elected to the County Council in 2014, he is hardly a “career politician.”
 A medical doctor, he was a practicing anesthesiologist for more than 20 years and took a leave of absence from his medical practice only to take on the full-time county executive role last year.

+Also challenging Page in August are Jake Zimmerman, currently county assessor, and a first-time candidate named Jamie Tolliver.
+Like Page, Zimmerman is a former state representative with a long career in government service; he was deputy chief counsel for Governor Bob Holden and assistant attorney general under Jay Nixon.
+If lack of experience in politics is what the police association wants, then Tolliver, who has never run for office before, seems best qualified by that criteria.

-“Crime is the top concern for county residents,” Mantovani is quoted by the police association.
+The message attached to this endorsement is that Mantovani is “innovative” on crime.
+“Crime is the top concern for county residents,” Mantovani is quoted in the announcement of the endorsement.
 “As county executive, I will work in partnership with law enforcement to develop innovative initiatives to reduce violent crime.”

-Also challenging Page in August are Jake Zimmerman, currently county assessor, and a first-time candidate named Jamie Tolliver.

-Absentee voting for the August 4 Primary Election opens June 23.
-July 8 is the last day to register for the election.
-July 22 is the last day that absentee applications will be accepted through the mail or in person from a guardian or relative of the applicant.
-August 3 is the last day to cast an absentee ballot in person at the Election Board office.
-On Election Day, August 4, polls are open from 6 a.m.-7 p.m.
+Mantovani provides no evidence that “crime is the top concern for county residents.”
+In fact, it’s a safe bet that the COVID-19 pandemic is the “top concern for county residents” along with all of the other residents of planet Earth.
+Further, neither the police association nor the candidate offers any evidence why this financial consultant and attorney with no prior experience in law enforcement should be expected to “develop innovative initiatives to reduce violent crime.”

+The county executive’s relationship to law enforcement is structurally complex.
+The St. Louis County Police Department is not administered by the county executive directly but rather by a civilian Board of Police Commissioners whose five members are nominated by the county executive and approved by the County Council.
+The police department patrols, not all of the county, but only unincorporated St. Louis County and those municipalities that contract with the county for police services.
+So, for most county residents, even those who would list crime as a “top concern,” their police solutions, innovative or not, will not come from the county executive, the county police board or the county police, but rather from their municipal officials and police.

 (0) comments